 Radio: KFAN 100.3 and affiliates

-Here are the projected line-ups, thanks to dailyfaceoff.com, as well as the Tale of the Tape, thanks to @keisarikine.
-We hope to see you tonight on the Gamethread, which will post at 6:30 PM Central.
+The Gamethread will post at 12:30PM.
+Below are the projected lineups, thanks to dailyfaceoff.com, as well as the Tale of the Tape, brought to you by @keisarikine.
 Thanks for reading!

 There are no comments to display.